shoaloak/afro/README.md

 # afro (APFS file recovery) [![Build Status](https://travis-ci.org/cugu/afro.svg?branch=master)](https://travis-ci.org/cugu/afro)

-afro can parse APFS volumes.
+AFRO can parse APFS volumes.
 It can also recover deleted files from APFS that other tools do not find.
+AFRO can also detect hidden data within/besides APFS datastructures.

 ## Installation